melt7777/admintools/1and1/commands.md

 Users Guide to Cloud Panel Usage Costs: please read: https://whstatic.1and1.com/help/CloudServer/EN-US/d849918.html

 SNAPSHOTS -> These are taken on the Servers -> click a server -> Actions -> Create Snapshot.
 These are temporary images you can create just before doing a major change, update, or upgrade.
 If the action fails you can roll back to when it was working good.
 These do not cost, but they are only stored for a couple days and not automatic.
 Also, they need to be deleted when re-imaging and when upgrading resources.
 You would create an Image instead if you are going to take these actions.

-## 1&1 Cloud Servers and VPS: What's the difference between Cloud Server and Virtual Server Cloud?
+## 1&1 Root Cloud Servers and Cloud VPS: What's the difference between Cloud Server and Virtual Server Cloud?

-The Full Cloud Server packages ( Cloud Server M) and the Virtual Cloud Server ( Cloud M) mainly differ in your options through the cloud panel.
+The Full (Root) Cloud Server packages ( Cloud Server M) and the Virtual Cloud Server ( Cloud M) mainly differ in your options through the cloud panel.
 Overall they are are the same server, however with the Full Cloud server package you have more features:

 * Have up to 10 IPv4 addresses instead of just 1;
 * Create/delete servers without having to order a new package;